 Transferring to a Four Year University

-The CAA enables graduates of the AA and AS degree programs to transfer to constituent UNC institutions with junior status.
-Students earning the 44 Core General Education Diploma in either arts or science do not have to repeat any general education requirements at a UNC institution and transfer with sophomore status.
+The CAA enables graduates of the AA and AS degree programs to transfer to constituent UNC institutions or private colleges who endorsed the CAA with junior status.
 Most of the UNC system universities require students to transfer with a minimum of 30 semester hours.
 Articulation agreements for the Associate in Fine Arts (AFA) and several Associate in Applied Science (AAS) degree programs have been developed with Elizabeth City State University, East Carolina University, and other UNC system universities.

 Steps to Transferring to a Four-Year College